yuyang339/cs140e-21spr/labs/3-bootloader/README.md

 The checkoff for this lab is pretty simple: bootload some programs and check they work the same.
 More specifically:

+  - `make check` in `tests/output-boot-trace` should pass.

+More detailed:

   0. When using your `my-install` and `bootloader` make sure the `TRACE` calls printed from the unix side remain the same when using both our pi bootloader and yours.
 They should also match